Jashepp/customElements-mixinPropertiesAttributes/README.md

 The transform callbacks take one argument (the value), with the `this` keyword as the element.

-On `reflectFromAttribute`, if the returned value is undefined, the configured default value will be used.
-The argument is null if the attribute doesn't exist.
+On `reflectFromAttribute`, if the returned value is `undefined`, the configured default value will be used.
+The argument is `null` if the attribute doesn't exist.

-On `reflectToAttribute`, if the returned value is null, the attribute will be removed.
+On `reflectToAttribute`, if the returned value is `null`, the attribute will be removed.

-Example:
+Transform Example:

 ```js
 class myCustomElement extends mixinPropertiesAttributes(HTMLElement) {